 Prior to joining the OIG in September 2015, Morris was the Chief Financial Officer and Chief of Mission Support for the Recovery Accountability and Transparency Board.
 Morris has also held positions at the U.S. Department of the Interior, the General Services Administration, and the Office of Management and Budget.
 Morris began his career as a Presidential Management Intern at the General Services Administration in Kansas City.

-Morris earned a Master of Public Administration from the University of Nebraska at Omaha and a Bachelor of Arts in Political Science from the University of Nebraska at Lincoln.For more information on the OIG leadership team, please contact the OIG Public Affairs Office.
+Potamianos earned her undergraduate degree from the College of William and Mary, and her law degree from George Mason School of Law.For more information on the OIG leadership team, please contact the OIG Public Affairs Office.